- 5 Yolks

 - 80gr sugar

-1. Mixed the Pandan Paste (I use the one on the picture.
+1. Mix the Pandan Paste (I used the one on the picture.
 It was made in Indonesia) with 145ml warm water (or coconut milk for a richer taste) to make a cup of 150ml pandan juice.
 (Or if you found Pandan leaves, process them to get 150ml of juice)

-2. Beat the yolk with fork adding sugar and mix till sugar dissolve (or you can use powdered sugar)
+2. Beat the yolk with a fork, adding sugar and mixing till sugar dissolves (or you can use powdered sugar)

 4. Add oil

-5. Mixed them well.
+5. Mix them well.
 It should be a thick consistency by now.

 7. Add in Cream of Tartar (just ignore this if you don't have)